What is the message? Perspectives on Visual Data Communication: Background

+Data visualizations are not neutral representations of data but communicative artifacts shaped by rhetorical choices, design decisions, and contextual framing \citep{correll2019ethical,hullman2011visualization,kostelnick2008visual}.
+Much of the research on visualization interaction has focused on perceptual studies investigating visual encodings of specific data types to tailor chart design to our visual system (see \cite{franconeri2021science} for a review).
+Effectiveness has largely been measured through accuracy-based tasks such as value retrieval, trend identification, and comparison \citep{ridley20208, burns2020how, lee2017vlat}.
+With a few notable exceptions \citep{lee2016how, pohl2017sense-making, baker2009using, burns2022communicative, wang2019comparing}, people's ability to make sense of visualizations and what they take away as communicative meaning remains less explored.

-The concept of `sensemaking' has been well-researched in a variety of disciplines, including psychology (e.g. \citep{klein2006-1}) and human computer interaction (e.g. \citep{pirolli2005sensemaking,DBLP:conf/chi/RussellSPC93}).
-Visualizations as representations of data are often embedded in the epistemology of data science \citep{neff2017critique}, and at the same time require the reader to decode graphical as well as textual elements.
-Data-centric sensemaking comes with its own challenges which include conceptually `placing' data within contexts of creation, disciplinary norms, and the world as a whole \citep{koesten2021}.
-Visualization reading requires in that sense different types of literacies (e.g., textual literacy, data literacy, visual literacy), that, combined by the reader, lead to individual conclusions \citep{DBLP:journals/cgf/KarerSHL20,DBLP:journals/tvcg/LeeKK17}.
+Making sense of data visualizations is a complex challenge requiring multiple skills and literacies simultaneously.
+The general concept of sensemaking has been studied across different disciplines, such as psychology \citep{klein2006making}, human-computer interaction \citep{pirolli2005sensemaking, mrussell1993cost}, and education \citep{urquhart2024sense-making}, and involves linking and constructing meaning from different pieces of information into a single conceptual representation \citep{mrussell2003learning, hearst2009search}.
+Data visualizations add further challenges to this broader tradition: they are embedded in the epistemology of data science \citep{neff2017critique} and require readers to decode graphical and textual elements while conceptually placing data within contexts of creation, disciplinary norms, and the world as a whole \citep{koesten2021talking}.
+This process draws on multiple types of literacy, i.e., visual, data, and textual literacy, and involves a complex interplay of bottom-up and top-down cognitive processing \citep{karer2020conceptgraph}, encompassing encoding, decoding, and reasoning activities \citep{pirolli2005sensemaking, baker2009using}.

-Related concepts to what we discuss as a key part of the sensemaking of visualizations -- determining the `message' -- are those of insight \citep{north2006}, communicative intent \citep{DBLP:journals/tvcg/AdarL21}, different levels of understanding \citep{burns2020} or reader takeaways \citep{DBLP:journals/tvcg/StokesSCSH23}.
-What these concepts and studies have in common is that they focus on the notion of extracting meaning from a visualization (how people make sense of it) rather than low-level, perceptual tasks that are arguably easier to measure \citep{DBLP:journals/tvcg/LeeKK17}.

-Insight, while perhaps the closest concept to how we define messages, is vaguely defined \citep{north2006} and, tends to be seen as a broader concept which is more related to the reader's prior knowledge and an expected knowledge gain \citep{xiong2020, burns2020}.
-In this work, we put the emphasis on the messages that visualizations afford, without clear tasks or an expectation of new knowledge gain.
-This focus is appropriate for our case study on Scientific American, as diverse readers encounter visualizations in the print and online magazine without necessarily anticipating a new knowledge gain or having a defined task to accomplish.